THIS DATE IN HISTORY: Feb. 14

 1977: Al Hill of the Philadelphia Flyers scores on his first two shots and has an assist in each period for a five-point night, tying the NHL record for most points by a player in his first game.
 Hill's big game helps the Flyers hold off the St. Louis Blues 6-4 at the Spectrum.

-1990: Pittsburgh Penguins center Mario Lemieux's scoring streak ends at 46 games, five short of Gretzky's NHL record, in a 4-3 win against the Rangers at Madison Square Garden.
+1990: Mario Lemieux's scoring streak ends at 46 games, five short of Gretzky's NHL record, in the Pittsburgh Penguins' 4-3 win against the Rangers at Madison Square Garden.
 Lemieux, who's hampered by a back injury, plays little in the first two periods and sits out the third, finishing without a point.

 1993: The San Jose Sharks defeat the Winnipeg Jets 3-2 at Winnipeg Arena to end their 17-game losing streak, leaving them tied with the 1974-75 Washington Capitals for the longest in NHL history.
-Kelly Kisio scores two goals and has an assist on the other for the Sharks, who also end a 20-game winless streak (0-19-1).
+Kelly Kisio scores two goals and has an assist for the Sharks, who also end a 20-game winless streak (19 losses, one tie).

 2003: Boston's Mike Knuble sets an NHL record for fastest two goals from the start of a game by one player.
-Knuble scores 10 seconds into the game against the Florida Panthers, then makes it 2-0 17 seconds later.
+Knuble scores 10 seconds into the game against the Florida Panthers, then makes it 2-0 when he scores again 17 seconds later.
 The Bruins fail to hold the early lead but win 6-5 in overtime.

-2004: Sergei Fedorov becomes the first Russian-born player in NHL history to score 1,000 points.
+2004: Sergei Fedorov becomes the first Russia-born player in NHL history to have 1,000 points.
 He does it by getting two assists for the visiting Mighty Ducks of Anaheim in a 2-1 victory against the Vancouver Canucks.